 Although at first I was relieved to have been able to keep my plan alive, I quickly discovered that film school wasn’t going to be for me.
 For one, it was (too) expensive and I didn't want to take out a loan.
 But moreover, I found the general environment of film school rather counter-productive.
 For one, film school is not an environment for someone who, like me, has never been a film-buff.
 Not to say that’s a bad thing, it’s just I have limited time and many interests.
 And in film school, I found myself surrounded by people who had either seen every Godard film or who thought that seeing every Godard film was necessary to become a good filmmaker.
-For one, you can’t see everything!
-And secondly, the obsessive extent of knowledge that film schools demand and that students expect from each other is completely unnecessary, unrealistic and often tinted with a hint of snobbery.
+And the obsessive extent of knowledge that film schools demand and that students expect from each other is completely unnecessary, unrealistic and often tinted with a hint of snobbery.
 This directly played into the second reason I disliked film school: it was extremely insular, intellectually speaking.
 I was surrounded by people who lived in a world of cinema, 24/7.
 At school we would study cinema, after school we’d watch movies, after that we’d talk about them and the next day we’d be back in class analyzing films and the cycle would continue.
 Inevitably, I felt like all we produced at school were clichés.
 This was the first seed of an ever-growing conviction that if I wanted to have stories to tell, I had get out of the film world and live other things.